csabapalfi/web-perf-like-its-2017/slides.md

 ---

-# ⚡ How fast are you?
+# ⚡ What does 'fast' mean?

 Time to first byte <!-- .element: class="fragment" -->